yoavfreund/DSC291-2026/Projects/project1.md

 5. **Configuration manager** responsible for maintaining the virtual environment.
 If there is a persistant problem, communicating with the TA to fix the AIM Image.

 ### Resources
+You need to get familiar with a number of tools.
+Primarily:
 1. Cursor
 2. AWS instances: how to start/stop and monitor and instance from an image.
 3. Connecting to an instance through SSH